Aliases for TAF1B Gene

 External Ids for TAF1B Gene

 Initiation of transcription by RNA polymerase I requires the formation of a complex composed of the TATA-binding protein (TBP) and three TBP-associated factors (TAFs) specific for RNA polymerase I. This complex, known as SL1, binds to the core promoter of ribosomal RNA genes to position the polymerase properly and acts as a channel for regulatory signals.
-This gene encodes one of the SL1-specific TAFs. [provided by RefSeq, Jul 2008]
+This gene encodes one of the SL1-specific TAFs.
+Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jan 2016]

 GeneCards Summary for TAF1B Gene

-TAF1B (TATA Box Binding Protein (TBP)-Associated Factor, RNA Polymerase I, B, 63kDa) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and RNA polymerase I CORE element sequence-specific DNA binding.
+TAF1B (TATA-Box Binding Protein Associated Factor, RNA Polymerase I Subunit B) is a Protein Coding gene.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase I CORE element sequence-specific DNA binding.